Image of the article about autolyse on Biancolievito

 • Flour is very stiff (has a high P/l value): This aspect is perhaps less immediate for homemade recipes, but in some cases, such as a durum wheat semolina or wholemeal flour, you will notice that the dough will tend to be tough and not very elastic.

 • We need to make sure the gluten is elastic and well-developed: This is the case that mainly concerns the first dough of leavened products such as Panettone, Pandoro, and Colomba.
-In these cases, autolyse allows to considerably shorten the kneading time to about 20 minutes.
+In these cases, autolyse considerably shortens the kneading time to about 20 minutes.

-A very important aspect to keep in mind, especially for bread made with a medium strength flour (such as Baguette or Ciabatta), is that an autolysed dough develops more elastic gluten and therefore a lesser thrust during baking.
-To improve this aspect, it’s essential to give some more folds to the dough for recovering its strength.
+An important aspect to remember, especially for bread made with medium-strength flour (such as Baguette or Ciabatta), is that an autolysed dough develops more elastic gluten and, therefore, a lesser thrust during baking.
+To improve this aspect, it’s essential to give more folds to the dough to recover its strength.

 AUTOLYSE: PRACTICAL CASES